Geography (Ptolemy): Atlas

 Ptolemy's work included a single large and less detailed world map and then separate and more detailed regional maps.
 The first Greek manuscripts compiled after Maximus Planudes's rediscovery of the text had as many as 64 regional maps.
 (Note: For example, the illustrations for British Library, Burney MS 111, most of which were inserted into an earlier copy of the Geography during the early 15th century.)
 The standard set in Western Europe came to be 26: 10 European maps, 4 African maps, and 12 Asian maps.
 As early as the 1420s, these canonical maps were complemented by extra-Ptolemaic regional maps depicting, e.g., Scandinavia.

-Content
+Chapters

 The Geography is spread over 8 books with the main body of the work (books 2-7) is a list of some 8000 toponyms comprising the Oikumene of the second century AD.
 Book 1 is written in prose and is Ptolemy's explanation of the project, his method and his sources (mainly Marinos of Tyre).
 Book 8 offers descriptions for each of the maps created in books 2-7 and forms the basis of the Table of Noteworthy Cities.
 The critical edition was published by Stückelberger, Mittenhuber and Klöti (2006).